 - What To Plant In October

-This is a great way to use your kitchen scraps without needing as much in your weekly trash pickup.
-It also eliminates the need for you to go to the store to buy fertilizer for your garden.
+This is a great way to use your kitchen food scraps without needing as much in your weekly trash pickup.
+It also eliminates the need for you to go to the store to buy as many chemicals as fertilizer for your garden.
 You can make your own fertilizer.
 A compost pile doesn’t have to be really big, even though that can help since there are so many things you can add to it to make it a success.

-If you are growing more food than you can eat, it is a blessing to be able to preserve it.
+If you’re growing more food than you can eat in the short term, it is a blessing to be able to preserve it.
 This helps build your stockpile in case something happens where you can’t grow what you need for a season.
 There are 3-ways to preserve your food: freeze it, dehydrate it, or can it.

-Boxed food is easy and awesome, but who knows if it will always be there.
+Boxed foods like cookie mixes are easy and awesome, but who knows if they will always be there.
 The more you learn to cook from scratch, the less dependent you will be on buying things from the store.
 Here are some great recipes:

 Unless you know how to make your own paper products, you may want to switch to cloth.
 Reusable cloths can eliminate things like napkins, paper towels, wipes, cotton balls, etc. You can also stock and store these items, but if you don’t want to be reliant on the stores, look into reusable clothes.
 In case you missed this post, How To Save Money On Your Paper Products

 I know doing the dishes can be a pain, but buying lots of paper plates, cups, napkins, and other common kitchen items can prove to be expensive.
 If you have some clean water available, use it and stir away from the paper and plastic products.